 Patha or Abuta is medicinal herb that is found throughout India up to an altitude of 2000 m.
 It is an extensively spreading, perennial climbing shrub that prefers warm and dry regions.
-For medicinal purpose its roots and leaves are used.
+For the medicinal purpose its roots and leaves are used.
 Patha is used by Acharya Charak for fever, vaginal discharge, piles, urinary ailments, digestive system complaints and uterine ailments.
 Acharya Sushruta, used this herb additionally for cleaning and washing of wounds (roots decoction).

 Botanical name: Cissampelos pareira Synonyms: C. hirsuta Buch.-Ham.ex DC.

 - Assamese: Tuprilata

 - Gujrati: Kalipath, Karondhium, Karondium, Venivel, Karedhium